US STOCKS-Dow hits record in stock rally as inflation fears recede

 "It is occurring in fits and starts," Tuz said.
 "That is essentially the overwhelming theme in the market right now and it probably will continue until these things run their course."

-The move away from Apple Inc , Amazon.com Inc , Facebook Inc , Tesla Inc and Microsoft Corp , all down on the day, led small-cap stocks to rise more than double the gains of the S&P 500.
+The move away from Apple Inc AAPL.O, Amazon.com Inc AMZN.O, Facebook Inc FB.O, Tesla Inc TSLA.O and Microsoft Corp MFST.O, all down on the day, helped small-cap stocks .SPCY rise more than double the gains of the S&P 500.

 Also helping lift equities are rising estimates for U.S. corporate profitability this year following surprisingly strong fourth-quarter earnings and growing optimism about the recovery.

+Volume on U.S. exchanges was 13.82 billion shares, compared with the 15.155 billion average for the full session over the last 20 trading days.

-Shares of Roblox Corp jumped 54% at one point in its New York Stock Exchange trading debut, valuing the U.S. gaming company at more than $42 billion and making it one of the most active stocks on the NYSE.
+Shares of Roblox Corp RBLX.N closed up 54% in its New York Stock Exchange trading debut, valuing the U.S. gaming company at about $45 billion and making it one of the most active stocks on the NYSE.

-The Nasdaq closed lower in choppy trade after logging its best one-day percentage jump in four months on Tuesday.

 The sweeping $1.9 trillion COVID-19 relief bill passed by the U.S. House of Representatives gave President Joe Biden his first major victory in office.

-Trading in GameStop gyrated wildly after multiple NYSE trading halts as shares of the video game retailer and other so-called meme stocks approached levels last seen during their late January rally.
+Trading in GameStop GME.N gyrated wildly after multiple NYSE trading halts as shares of the video game retailer and other so-called meme stocks approached levels last seen during their late January rally.
+It closed up 7.3%.

+Among other "meme" stocks, Koss Corp KOSS.O soared, closing up nearly 70%.

+Advancing issues outnumbered declining ones on the NYSE by a 2.97-to-1 ratio; on Nasdaq, a 1.79-to-1 ratio favored advancers.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.